agnesdeng/mixgb/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Resubmission
 This is a resubmission.
-In this version I have: the feedback from CRAN.
+In this version I have changed the following according to the feedback from CRAN:

 * Converted XGBoost to 'XGBoost' in the DESCRIPTION title.